Sunday, December 25, 2022

 A merry sight indeed!

 A heartfelt thanks to Mr. Kemper for taking the time to walk around the empty Village to snap a few wonderful pictures.
 In fact, unless otherwise noted, all outdoor pictures here came from his camera.
-Looking at these scenes certainly gives me the feeling that I was there as well, walking through the snow, nary a sound to be heard as all the celebrants of the past were locked up tight inside these old homes, celebrating this Christmas Day.
+Looking at these scenes certainly gives me the feeling that I was there as well, hearing the crunching of my boots while walking through the snow, nary a sound to be heard as all the celebrants of the past were locked up tight inside these old homes, celebrating this Christmas Day.

 I agree with Tom when he wrote about how sad a Christmas Tree lot stand looked